jyukutyo/graal/docs/reference-manual/languages/llvm/native-execution.md

 to be compiled with the debug information enabled (`-g`), and the `-mem2reg` optimization is performed on the bitcode (compiled with at least `-O1`, or explicitly using the `opt` tool).
-These requirements can be overcome in a managed environment of GraalVM EE that allows native code to participate in the polyglot programs, passing and receiving the data from any other supported language.
+These requirements can be overcome in a managed environment of GraalVM Enterprise that allows native code to participate in the polyglot programs, passing and receiving the data from any other supported language.
 In terms of security, the execution of native code in a managed environment passes with additional safety features: catching illegal pointer